 - Daniele Pazzola and Esther Kok, Laboratory of Medical Microbiology, University of Antwerp, Belgium for the current website maintenance.

-- Anna Ivanova and Robin Bruyndonckx, Interuniversity Institute for Biostatistics and statistical Bioinformatics (I-BIOSTAT), University of Hasselt, Diepenbeek, Belgium, for programming the feedback report using The R Project for Statistical Computing.
+- Anna Ivanova, Interuniversity Institute for Biostatistics and statistical Bioinformatics (I-BIOSTAT), University of Hasselt, Diepenbeek, Belgium, for programming the feedback report using The R Project for Statistical Computing.

 - Nico Drapier and Jimmy Keustermans, Laboratory of Medical Microbiology, University of Antwerp, Belgium for the development and maintenance of the online GLOBAL-PPS programme, a freely available web-based application for data-entry, validation and reporting.